hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 so what is my search plan, given the coding so far... see the T&B spreadhseet logic & strategy tabs

 Narrow the search strategy.
-educa* (avoiding the reduce trap) AND "repgrid" OR "repertory grid" BUT NOT words in the clinical stoplist OR child OR children.
+educa* (avoiding the reduce trap) AND "repgrid" OR "repertory grid" BUT NOT words in the clinical stop list OR child OR children.
 Screen snot  at /Volumes/eb/Dropbox/Documents/-Fed/Termites-and-Butterflies/Command Files/APlus-search_strategy.png

 Re-run all prior searches to see if they fit, then re-code.
 Identify new codes required.